jasonsbarr/introduction-to-python/README.md

 ### Exam 2 &ndash; CS 61A Midterm 2 and 6.00 Quiz 1

-- Set a 3 hour time block and get as far through one of CS 61A's past Midterm 2 exams and Quiz 1 from 6.00 as you can.
+- Set a 3 hour time block and get as far through one of CS 61A's past Midterm 2 exams, the 6.0001 final, and Quiz 1 from 6.00 as you can.
 Follow the restrictions in the course syllabus.
 - Then grade yourself against the solutions using your own grading scale (but be honest about it&mdash;you're only cheating yourself if you fudge the results).
 - Repeat if needed until you can get most or all of the answers right.